zenrocklabs/zenrock-docs/docs/docs/zrSign/smart-contract-suite/sign.md

 ### `zrSignSimpleTx(SignTypes.ZrSignParams memory params)`

 Initiates a request to sign a simple transaction for monitored wallets.
+SimpleTx is a zrSign transaction type that enables users to specify only the recipient, value, and data, while all other necessary details are automatically retrieved by the nodes.
+This eliminates the need for users or dApps to track nonces, gas parameters for EVMs, or manage UTXO composition for BTC.
+The only requirement for using SimpleTx is specifying wallet option 2.

 #### Parameters:
 - Similar to `zrSignTx`.